 She offers pragmatic advice with a demonstrated commitment to service delivery.
 Her extensive skills in dispute resolution and a sound understanding of business & personal relationships, and the application of the law give her clients the confidence that results will be delivered.

 Yvanca has appeared in the District Court and High Court, and is qualified as intermediate jury trial counsel.
 She also speaks fluent Dutch and English.

 Yvanca has acted in many contentious matters in various forums.
 Her technical litigation skills are of the highest standard and ensure that the best possible results are achieved in litigated matters.

 She has significant experience in the successful conduct of defended hearings, trials (judge-alone and jury), appeals, and negotiations.

 She has recently been involved in complex litigation concerning alleged offences against the Immigration Act.

-Yvanca assist clients with defending immigration related prosecutions – criminal and civil proceedings as well as with defending criminal charges that may have an impact on a client’s immigration status in New Zealand (e.g. dirnk driving, assault or shop lifting charges).
+Yvanca assists clients with defending immigration related prosecutions – criminal and civil proceedings as well as with defending criminal charges that may have an impact on a client’s immigration status in New Zealand (e.g. drink driving, assault or shop lifting charges).
 As a result she works closely with our Immigration Team.

 She has successfully secured discharge without convictions for numerous temporary visa holders as well as resident visa holders.